tei187/ColorTools/docs/deltaE_comparison.md

 # **deltaE comparison**

-In colorimetry, delta E \left (ΔE\right ) is a measure of the difference between two colors.
+In colorimetry, delta E (ΔE) is a measure of the difference between two colors.

 Delta E is a commonly used unit of measurement in colorimetry, and is often used in a variety of applications, such as color matching, color correction, and color quality control.
 It is important to note that delta E is a relative measure, and that the exact value of delta E will depend on the specific method of measurement and the units used to express the tristimulus values.
 In addition to its use in color matching and color quality control, delta E is also used in a variety of other fields, such as printing, painting, and design.
 In printing, for example, delta E is often used to compare the colors of different print jobs, and to ensure that they match the original design.
 In painting, delta E is used to compare the colors of different paints, and to ensure that they match the desired color.
 In design, delta E is used to compare the colors of different design elements, and to ensure that they match the overall design scheme.